totaldekadens/MERN-Training-React.ts/README.md

 To do:

+* Convert from JavaScript to TypeScript ✅ (few "any´s left)
 * Convert all class-components to functional components. ✅
 * Change axios to fetch. ✅
 * Make it possible to delete player (client) ✅